Free-monodromic mixed tilting sheaves on flag varieties: Cartan realizations of crystallographic Coxeter groups

 More precisely, let us define $\Zdem$ to be $\Z$ if the maps $\alpha_i : \bX^* \to \Z$ and $\alpha_i^\vee : \bX \to \Z$ are surjective for all $i \in I$, and as $\Z[\frac{1}{2}]$ otherwise.
 Then Demazure surjectivity holds if there exists a ring morphism $\Zdem \to \bk$.

 A realization of $(W,S)$ obtained in this way is called a \emph{Cartan realization} .
 From now on, we assume that our Coxeter group is crystallographic, that we are working with a Cartan realization, and that there exists a ring morphism $\Zdem \to \bk$.
+Note that the discussion in Section~\ref{sec:JW} shows that the assumptions ensuring that the Elias--Williamson category is well behaved are always satisfied for such realizations.